-The advice that everyone gets when they are looking for a job or wanting to learn more in their industry is to attend networking events.
-If you are in this situation, it is a great idea to attend an event.
+The advice that everyone gets when they are looking for a job or wanting to learn more about their industry is to attend networking events.
+If you are in this situation, it is a great idea to participate in an event.
 Now the big question is, what happens next?

 The most important thing to remember, however, is that it takes a little preparation and practice.